Jessie Coles Grayson

 Jessie Coles Grayson (also credited as Jessie Grayson and Jessica Grayson) (March 7, 1886 – February 27, 1953) was an American singer and actress, known for The Little Foxes (1941), Cass Timberlane (1947) and Homecoming (1948).

-Biography
+Early life and activities

 Grayson was born in 1886 in Albia, Iowa.
-She lived in Los Angeles from the age of eight, and after marrying Garner Van Grayson, with whom she had a daughter and a son, moved to Portland, Oregon.
-She studied with Portland voice teacher J. William Belcher, and, during the 1920s and 1930s, performed on stage and radio as a contralto soloist.
-In 1929, before a performance at a concert in Seattle, she was advertised as "Portland's Famous Contralto", and a review in the Northwest Enterprise said, "Mrs. Grayson proved herself an artist in every sense of the word.
-She is a master of contralto voice which she uses effectively and without exaggeration."
+She lived in Los Angeles from the age of eight and after marrying she moved to Portland, Oregon.
+There she studied with Portland voice teacher J. William Belcher.

-Grayson was active in civic organisations.
-She was elected as a secretary of the National Association of Colored Women in 1928, was on the Portland committee of the National Association for the Advancement of Colored People in 1929, and was president of the Oregon Federated Club Women in 1936.
+Grayson was active in civic organizations.
+She was elected as a secretary of the National Association of Colored Women in 1928.
+She was on the Portland committee of the National Association for the Advancement of Colored People in 1929 and was president of the Oregon Federated Club Women in 1936.
 In the late 1930s and early 1940s, she was active in the YWCA in California.
 In 1944, she was named as "the outstanding woman for 1943" by the Xi Alpha chapter of the Zeta Phi Beta sorority in Pittsburgh.
 Her hobby was collecting rare American pottery.
-She died on February 27, 1953, in Los Angeles County, California, US.